iammattderbyshire/esp-idf-template/README.md

 # ESP-IDF template app

 How to build

-cd /Users/mattderbyshire/github\_/esp/new_esp_1/src && idf.py fullclean && idf.py build -DIDF_TARGET=esp32
+idf.py fullclean && idf.py build -DIDF_TARGET=esp32

+How to flash
+idf.py -p /dev/cu.usbserial-1120 flash monitor

 This is a template application to be used with [Espressif IoT Development Framework](https://github.com/espressif/esp-idf).